 Gregory discusses how to use drawing as a form of creative inspiration for all aspects of your life (fun illustrations included!).

-There you have it: my list of the 9 best books about creativity and artistic inspiration.
+There you have it: my list of the 9 best books on creativity and artistic inspiration.
 Feel free to click on the links for a more detailed synopsis of each book.

 I hope these books help you channel your imagination and unique perspective on the world, so you can do what you do best: create.